SUDO-j182/SUDO-j182/README.md

 Step-by-step updates if needed

-No over-engineering — just practical solutions
+No over-engineering, just practical solutions

 Whether it’s fixing one issue or building a small tool from scratch, I aim to keep the process smooth and predictable.